Safety Fest

 Deborah Krajcir, a lifelong champion for the total wellness of individuals and families, has dedicated more than thirty years toward this goal through service in the fields of education and mental health.
 As a Licensed Clinical Professional Counselor (LCPC), she is currently employed by North Idaho College as the mental health therapist for students as well as the owner of a small private practice in Post Falls.
 Additionally, as a certified Mental Health First Aid Trainer, it is her goal to equip every student and employee of NIC and beyond with the first responder skills necessary to proactively intervene in mental health situations through the courses she offers on campus and throughout the community.
 Deborah’s current projects include implementing BeWell NIC, an Integrated Student Wellness Program she designed for our students, and working toward the completion of her dissertation for her doctoral degree in Higher Education Leadership through Idaho State University.

-Don Duffy
+Don Bradway

 Panhandle Health District